DeSinc/SallyBot/README.md

 Get your API key and then copy and paste it into the MainGlobal.cs file (inside the folder where you cloned SallyBot into)

-Now just start up the bot and type ``enable gemini`` in any discord chat that the bot can see and it will switch over to google's API and be ready to go!
+Now just start up the bot and type in any discord chat that the bot can see and it will switch over to google's API and be ready to go!
+To enable or disable gemini explicity you can type ``enable gemini`` or ``disable gemini`` and it will try to use other sources like Text-gen-webui or dalai if present.

 ## Using Oobabooga Text Generation Webui -- Runs on the GPU - much faster - OR the CPU depending on what you choose in the installer